The Daimonji Fire Festival

-The Daimonji Fire Festival, also known as the Gozan no Okuribi, takes place yearly on the night of the 16th August.
-It’s the highlight of the three day long Obon festival and is celebrated by lighting 5 large fires in the shape of kanji characters on different mountains surrounding Kyoto City.
+The Daimonji Fire Festival, also known as the Gozan no Okuribi, takes place yearly on the night of the 16th of August.
+It’s the highlight of the three days long Obon festival and is celebrated by lighting five large fires in the shape of kanji characters on different mountains surrounding Kyoto City.
 It’s been done this way since ancient times as a farewell ceremony for the spirits of dead ancestors who came to earth for the Obon festival.

 Video is owned and created by Karesansui50.

 At 20:00, five fires are lit on five different mountains within minutes apart from one another.
 The first fire, on Mount Nyoigatake, takes the form of the kanji character, which means both ‘great’ and ‘large’.

 The second fire, which starts 5 minutes after the first, is lit on Mount Matsugasaki.
 This fire takes on the form of the kanji characters, which spell out the words ‘wondrous dharma’.
 The third, on Mt.
 Mukou, takes on the form of a boat.
 On Daihoku-San, the kanji for ‘large’ is used again, followed by the symbol of Torri shrine gates on Mount Mandara-San.

 From the lighting of the first fire to the last takes about 20 minutes and each burns for 30 minutes.

 Where and how to enjoy the Daimonji fire festival

 There are several locations throughout Kyoto where you can enjoy the Daimonji Fire Festival.
 We will list the available options below.